The 21 Best Road Trips From Denver

 A four-hour drive south from Denver drops you into one of the weirdest and most spectacular landscapes in Colorado.
 You can literally sled down the tallest sand dunes in North America while staring up at the snow-capped Sangre de Cristo Mountains.
 If you have kids, this is an absolute must!

-๐Ÿ’ก Sasha's Take: Remember to rent your boards and wax from the Great Dunes Oasis Store just outside the park entrance.
-Don't plan to spend all day here - the sand gets to 150ยฐF by the afternoon and your legs will be gone after the third trek back up the sand dune.
+💡 Board Rentals: We rented our boards and wax from the Great Dunes Oasis Store just outside the park entrance - it was super convenient and fast.
+Don't expect to spend all day here - the sand gets to 150°F by the afternoon and your legs will be gone after the third trek back up the sand dune.

 Garden of the Gods, Colorado Springs, at dusk with the rugged mountains in the background